Zeeeepa/xyops/docs/actions.md

 ### Fetch Bucket

-Fetch bucket data and/or files and attach them to the job’s input context.
+Fetch bucket data and/or files and attach them to the job's input context.
 Files matched by the glob are added to the job input file list; data is shallow-merged into job input data.

 Parameters: